d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ## Exercises

 1. Verify that the card examples from the first section indeed have the claimed entropy.
-2. Let us compute the entropy from a few data sources:
+2. Let's compute the entropy from a few data sources:
     * Assume that you are watching the output generated by a monkey at a typewriter.
 The monkey presses any of the $44$ keys of the typewriter at random (you can assume that it has not discovered any special keys or the shift key yet).
 How many bits of randomness per character do you observe?
     * Being unhappy with the monkey, you replaced it by a drunk typesetter.
 It is able to generate words, albeit not coherently.
 Instead, it picks a random word out of a vocabulary of $2,000$ words.
 Moreover, assume that the average length of a word is $4.5$ letters in English.
 How many bits of randomness do you observe now?
     * Still being unhappy with the result, you replace the typesetter by a high quality language model.
 These can currently obtain perplexity numbers as low as $15$ points per character.
 The perplexity is defined as a length normalized probability, i.e., $$PPL(x) = \left[p(x)\right]^{1 / \text{length(x)} }.$$ How many bits of randomness do you observe now?